+Identify by

-Identify by FLDNAM The following parameter element contains a field name identifying the field in the input file to which the styling relates.
+FLDNAM The following parameter element contains a field name

+identifying the field in the input file to which the styling relates.

 FLDNBR The following parameter element contains a field number identifying the field in the input file to which the styling relates.
 The field number denotes the sequential position of the field in the file, e.g. 1=1st field, 2=2nd field.
-This can be useful where the field names cannot be easily identified, for example when the input to the command is a piece of SQL including functions such as SUM, AVG etc. XLCOLID The following parameter element contains a column letter or letters indicating the column in the worksheet to which the styling relates.
-You can also specify a range of column identifiers, e.g. A-C (columns A to C), although OS/400 will insist you enclose this in Fld name, nbr, col io quotes: 'A-C'. d, map ref Identifies the field or column this parameter relates to.
-Styling defined here will be applied to this field. name or nun nber If FLDNAM was specified for the previous element, this value is the name of a field in the input file to which the styling relates.
+This can be useful where the field names cannot be easily identified, for example when the input to the command is a piece of SQL including functions such as SUM, AVG etc.

+XLCOLID The following parameter element contains a column letter or letters indicating the column in the worksheet to which the styling relates.

+You can also specify a range of column identifiers, e.g. A-C (columns A to C), although OS/400 will insist you enclose this in quotes: 'A-C'.